| The Ideal ManBy Peter Rashkin

 back in China for summer vacation.
 He likes it here.
 He thinks he’ll

+stay, at least until retirement.
+It’s a good opportunity.
 Camille commented on how good his English is.
 He said when he was

 learning English, there were border disputes with Russian, and their